comp423-23f/csxl-final-team-e9/docs/extending-drop-in-reservation-spec.md

 ## 4. Development Concerns

-Most of the changes made to implement Stories A and B have been made in the following files:
+Most of the changes made to implement this feature have been made in the following files:

 1. backend/services/coworking/reservation.py
 2. frontend/src/app/coworking/reservation/reservation.service.ts